 Spokane WA 99202

 2018 Horticulture Certificate class series will begin January 11, 2018.
 An introduction to the principles and practices involved in the identification, selection, development, production, and care of horticultural crops (fruits, vegetables, turf, and landscape).
-Classes will run on Thursday evenings from 6-9 pm and be held at the extension.
+Classes will run on Thursday evenings from 6-9 pm.

 at WSU Spokane County Extension

 Extension programs and policies are consistent with federal and state laws and regulations on nondiscrimination regarding race, sex, religion, age, color, creed, national or ethnic origin; physical, mental, or sensory disability; marital status, sexual orientation, or status as a Vietnam-era or disabled veteran.
 Evidence of noncompliance may be reported through your local Extension office.